 Find out more about the Presbyterian Committee on the Self-Development of People.

-Needed: Presbyterians with passion to support ministry in the U.S Army, Navy, Air Force, and Marine Corps.
+Needed: Presbyterians with passion to support ministry in the U.S Army, Navy, Air Force, Marine Corps, and VA Medical Centers.
 Four Presbyterian denominations elect members to the Council.
 The Constitution of the Council sets forth 10 specific responsibilities: 1) inform the church that its mission is carried into unique and difficult areas through Chaplains' ministries; 2) procure, screen, and endorse clergy to serve as chaplains to the military, both active and reserve status; to the Veterans Affairs Medical Centers, both full and part-time; to the Civil Air Patrol; and to the services' Candidacy Seminarian programs; 3) provide ecclesiastical supervision and support; 4) keep chaplains and governing bodies aware of mutual responsibilities and foster live and supportive relationships; 5) provide a unified influential voice in speaking to the government on matters relating to military personnel; 6) develop effective programs of ministry to military personnel; 7) encourage and enable local congregations in support of their members in the military services; 8) cooperate with other similar ecclesiastical bodies; 9) give representation to denominational agencies and ecumenical bodies in concerns with matters relating to military personnel and VA Hospital patients; and 10) consider other matters as referred by member denominations.
-Eight (8) at-large-members and 1 GAMC member to represent the Presbyterian Church (U.S.A.) on the Council.
+Eight (8) at-large-members and 1 Presbyterian Mission Agency Board member to represent the Presbyterian Church (U.S.A.) on the Council.

 Skills and Expertise: Some knowledge of military/VA chaplaincy would be most helpful.
 Members would normally be retired, reserve or former chaplains or spouses, or have extensive military experience.
 As our work deals often with the middle and upper courts of the church, persons with past or current experience in elected or staff positions would be helpful.

 Time Requirement: One annual meeting in November requires two full days.
 If elected to Executive or Interview Committee an additional two to four interspersed days during year.
 Visits/calls are made to active duty chaplains serving in local area.
 There may also be three or four teleconferences each year.

 Time Requirement: Meets twice a year for 2-3 days each meeting.
 One to two conference calls between meetings.